The selection is rather abundant these days. The better known ones are:

 The third thing to bear in mind is a problem of accommodating your glasses (yawn – skip).

 In general VR headsets are more comfortable without glasses.
 The level of comfort when you use them varies from headset to headset between good and problematic.

 For some systems you can get a correction insert which you mount inside the headset.

 Other than that, if your giant goggles are too huge to fit into the headset, maybe you should think about contact lenses.

 That’s health & safety covered.

-Let’s start with the cheapest products (a serious gamer ? – then skip).
+Let’s start with the cheapest products (a serious gamer or media consumer ? – then skip).

 The cheapest is probably Google cardboard.
 To use it you will need a suitable smartphone.
 There are a bunch of other options (notably: Gear VR and Daydream) which require a smartphone as well.